How To Care For Succulents

 Turn 180 degrees every time you water.
 To make sure the entire plant is receiving enough sunlight, turn it 180 degrees every time you water.
 This is easy to do and remember as you water, vacuum or tidy up.

 Was this helpful?
-What is your best tip to keeping succulents or houseplants alive?
+What is your best tip for keeping succulents or houseplants alive?
 Need to share your love for plants with the world?
 Purchase the Plant Lady shirt from Oui Fresh!